Guardrails to ensure Chatbots remain Safe and Accurate

 - Stay on relevant topics

-- Resist jailbreak attempts
+- Resist jailbreaking attempts and other suspicious activity

 Setup